colinkeenan/rentap.js/README.md

 1. `cd ~/nodejs/node_modules/rentap`
 2. `npm start`
 3. Open any browser to http://localhost:3000 or http://127.0.0.1:3000
+4. Stop the www server with `npm stop`

 ### Google Appifying it and using a script to automatically run npm start
 1. Run as above and open in Google Chrome